kevinh-e/silver-palm-tree/README.md

 The project includes the implementation and training of two key models:

 1. ResNet-20 for CIFAR-10
-A classic deep residual network, implemented from the ground up and trained on the CIFAR-10 dataset.
-This model follows the architecture and training procedure described in the original ResNet paper, including data augmentation, multi-step learning rate scheduling, and weight decay.
+A classic deep residual network, implemented from the ground up and trained on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+This model follows the architecture and training procedure described in the original [ResNet](https://arxiv.org/abs/1512.03385) paper, including data augmentation, multi-step learning rate scheduling, and weight decay.

 2. Custom CNN on a Kaggle Open Dataset
 A second model trained on an open-source dataset from [Kaggle](https://www.kaggle.com/datasets/ruhulaminsharif/eye-disease-image-dataset), showcasing flexibility in applying deep learning fundamentals to a different, real-world dataset.
 This part of the project involved adapting preprocessing steps and tuning hyperparameters based on the unique characteristics of the dataset.

-📚 What I Learned:
+### What I Learned

 - Building CNN architectures (including residual blocks) from scratch
 - Dataset handling with torchvision and custom transformations